meshery/meshery/docs/pages/concepts/logical/models.md

 ### Relationships

-[Relationships](relationships) define the nature of interaction between interconnected components in MeshModel.
+[Relationships](relationships) define the nature of interaction between interconnected components in Model.
 They represent various types of connections and dependencies between components, such as hierarchical, network, or default relationships.
 Relationships have selectors, metadata, and optional parameters.
 See [example relationships in GitHub](https://github.com/meshery/meshery/tree/master/server/meshmodel/kubernetes/relationships).

 #### Evaluation of Relationships